ebassi/2017-guadec/continuous.rst

 ----------------------------------------

 .. note::
-   This is the Gordon Gekko moment of the talk.
+   This is the Gordon Gekko_ moment of the talk.

+   Software, far from being a rational effort, is profoundly based on emotion.

-   I think that positive reinforcement is a great thing, and that we all strive to have something excellent and exciting for everyone else to see, use, and contribute towards.
+   Positive emotions are a great thing, and that we all strive to have something excellent and exciting for everyone else to see, use, and contribute towards.

    As a matter of fact, though, I find disappointment a powerful motivator to get stuff done, when it comes to fixing broken behaviour.
 I enjoy the